 Hong Kong airport reopens after protests, but hundreds more flights cancelled

-HONG KONG: Flights resumed at Hong Kong airport a day after a massive pro-democracy rally there forced the shutdown of the busy international transport hub.
+HONG KONG: Hong Kong airport reopened on Tuesday (Aug 13) after a rally by thousands of pro-democracy protesters, but hundreds of flights were still listed as cancelled.

-Early on Tuesday (Aug 13), passengers with luggage were being checked in at the departures hall and information boards showed several flights were already boarding or about to depart.
+Early on Tuesday, passengers with luggage were being checked in at the departures hall and information boards showed several flights were boarding or about to depart.

-Despite the reopening, Hong Kong flag carrier Cathay Pacific said it had cancelled more than 200 flights to and out of the airport on Tuesday, according to its website.
+But the woes at the airport remained far from over, with a massive backlog of flights to clear and activists calling for another protest there on Tuesday afternoon.

-The abrupt shutdown of one of the world's busiest hubs came after thousands of black-clad demonstrators flooded the airport for a peaceful rally.
+Cathay Pacific, Hong Kong's flagship airline, listed more than 200 flights as still being cancelled on Tuesday morning.

 READ: Hong Kong airport cancels all flights on Monday due to protests